Winter Hours (November-May)

 Current Museum Exhibits

-This exhibit will be a culmination of community curated stories and artifacts of the beloved Sugar Loaf Ski Resort.
-A mini exhibit is currently up featuring the European farmers who once lived off the land before the Sugar Loaf Winter Sports Club came into existence in the 1940’s.
-Items from its conception, through the following decades during it’s hay-day are displayed.
-View what community members have collected and cherished from their connections to what was once Leelanau County’s largest employer and the region’s center for winter activities.
-New artifacts added periodically.
+This exhibit is a culmination of community curated stories and artifacts of the beloved former Sugar Loaf Ski Resort in Cedar, MI.
+The hill has always stood as a community landmark.
+In the 40’s, the Leelanau County purchased land to create a community Winter Sports area, and later in the 60’s it became a grand Ski Resort.
+Come learn about this hill rich history and view what community members have collected and cherished from their connections to what was once Leelanau County’s largest employer and the region’s center for winter activities.
+New artifacts & oral histories added periodically.

 Wild Ride On The Steamer Manitou